-The pain could be mild or severe, and you need to change your lifestyle along with relying on the medicines.
-According to medical research, the weak muscles and bones of a human body can lead to pain in different parts of the body, especially the hips and knees.
+The pain could be mild or severe, and you need to change your lifestyle along with relying on medicines.
+According to medical research, the weak muscles and bones of the human body can lead to pain in different parts of the body, especially the hips and knees.

 To achieve your walking and running goals, you need to use shoes that contain extra cushioning giving you the support and stability you need to prevent stress on your joints and legs.

 According to research by a leading health magazine, 25% of Americans are suffering from hip pain.
 The total number of American citizens suffering from osteoarthritis is far greater than our imagination.